julianburr/api-groceries/README.md

 A specific list defined by id for the current user, including all the lists items and all associated category information with these items.

 `POST /lists`
 Create a new list for the currently active user.
-Needs the following data passed in as parameters: `name`, `users` (ids of additional users that should be related to this list besides the owner)
+Needs the following data passed in as parameters: `name`, `userIds` (ids of additional users that should be related to this list besides the owner)

 `PUT /lists/{id}`
+Update existing list (same availble parameters as for creating new lists)

+`DELETE /lists/{id}`
+Delete specific list.

 ### Items